Linda Di Fiore

 She has presented master classes for Ft.
 Worth Opera, Seagle Fine Arts Colony, Lyric Opera of Kansas City, Orlando Opera, Opera in the Ozarks, Marcello Conservatory in Venice, Conservatory of Music-San Juan, National Taipei Normal University, Steffani Conservatory in Castelfranco-Veneto, Miami in Salzburg, Voice Centre of Toronto, U. of British Columbia, Wilfred Laurier U., Eastman School of Music, Columbia U. (NYSTA), Carnegie-Mellon, Miami New World School of the Arts, U. of Oregon, U. of Kansas, Vanderbilt, Pepperdine, UM-Kansas City, U. of No. Arizona, Montclair State, U. of Tennessee-Knoxville, Luther College, U. of So.
 Dakota, Colorado State, U. of Florida, Penn State, U. of Houston, Columbus State, Georgia Southern, Oklahoma State, Oklahoma City U., Texas A & M-Kingsville, Texas Christian U., Murray State, Texas Woman’s U., Valdosta State, U. of Texas-San Antonio, 5-state Cal-Western Regional NATS in Las Vegas, NATS-LA Chapter, and the national Classical Singer Conventions in LA, Chicago, and Boston.

 Since 2004, Dr. Di Fiore has held the distinction of Master Teacher in the National Association of Teachers of Singing, a lifelong designation.
-She has taught in summer programs in Rome, Venice, Casalmaggiore, Innsbruck, Graz (AIMS), and the Amalfi Coast Festival.
-In fall of 2005, Dr. Di Fiore served as a Visiting Professor of Voice at the distinguished Eastman School of Music.
+She has taught in summer programs and festivals in Rome, Venice, Casalmaggiore, and Amalfi Coast, Italy; Innsbruck and Graz, Austria; and Varna, Bulgaria.

 National competitions in which her students have won or placed include Metropolitan Opera Council Auditions, Dallas Opera Guild Career Grant Competition, Houston Grand Opera McCullum Competition, Ft.
 Worth Opera McCammon Competition, El Paso Opera Guild Competition, Palm Beach Opera Competition, Birmingham Opera, Bel Canto Competition, National Opera Association, “America’s Got Talent,” The American Prize Competition, MTNA and NATSAA.